 “The filter bubble can affect your ability to choose how you want to live… When you enter a filter bubble, you’re letting the companies that construct it choose which options you’re aware of.

 “You may think you’re the captain of your own destiny, but personalization can lead you down a road to a kind of informational determinism in which what you’ve clicked on in the past determines what you see next—a Web history you’re doomed to repeat.
 You can get stuck in a static, ever narrowing version of yourself—an endless you-loop.”
 6

 The thing is that this manufactured myopia affects everyone, including those of us in positions of power— positions that influence nations, international agreements and the constitution of our social order.
 Even if the world were not under the spell of media-fueled performance politics, the decision of our judges, legislators, prime ministers and presidents, would still be compromised by subliminal bubbles of bias.

 One study conducted by a Harvard-trained psychologist and former editor in chief of Psychology Magazine, Robert Epstein found that Democratic Elections can be manipulated by a margin of 15% just by a biased filtering search results!

 “For his experiment… Epstein attempted to shape the perceptions of a random sampling of potential voters in California.
 The test involved an election most of the subjects knew little about: a close-fought campaign for prime minister of Australia in 2010.
 The researchers secretly altered the rankings of search results to help favored candidates.

-The Filter Bubble Band Subliminal Songs of the Cyber-Sirens
+The Filter Bubble Bias Band and the Cyber-Sirens

 Google and Facebook are the stars of the Filter Bubble show.
 While Facebook has recently shown a modicum of responsiveness to widespread privacy concerns and transparency, Google has battened down the hatches and renewed its assault.